DoeringChristian/pyexp/README.md

 1. **Config Generation** (only on fresh start - no `--continue` or `--report`):
    - Runs the `@experiment.configs` function to generate configurations
    - Validates names, dependencies, and topologically sorts configs
-   - Creates experiment folders and saves individual `config.json` files
+   - Saves the batch manifest (`.batches/<timestamp>.json`)
+   - Run directories and `config.json` files are **not** created yet — they are deferred until each experiment actually starts

 2. **Experiment Execution** (fresh start or `--continue`, skipped for `--report`):
+   - On fresh start: uses in-memory config data from Phase 1
-   - Discovers experiment runs by scanning the filesystem for `config.json` files
+   - On `--continue`: discovers experiment runs by scanning the filesystem for `config.json` files
+   - Creates each run directory and writes `config.json` only when the experiment begins executing (or is skipped)
    - Runs experiments in dependency order and saves results to `experiment.pkl`
    - Skips experiments whose dependencies failed